malware-traffic/indicators/README.md

 # indicators
-Indicators of Compromise (IOCs) from malware or suspicious network traffic
+This repository has Indicators of Compromise (IOCs) from malware or suspicious network traffic.